P-rth/Substitution-scheduler/README.md

 # Substitution-scheduler
-Basically A GUI program that takes in a excel file and tells what teacher is free in a specific period of specific day but Does MUCH more than that
+A program to help with sheduling Substitutions in schools

 ##